-Nine Months Ended September 30,
+Three Months E March 31, nded

-2023 2022
+2024 2023

-Risk-free interest rates 3.60 % 1.65 %
+Risk-free interest rates 4.00 % 3.53 %

 Expected dividend yield 0% 0%

-Expected life 5.75 5.80
+Expected life 5.65 years 5.8 years

-Expected volatility 115.19% 122.80%
+Expected volatility 90.15% 121.57%

+Forfeiture rate 0.00% 0.00%

 The expected life was calculated based on the simplified method as permitted by the SEC's Staff Accounting Bulletin 110, Share-Based Payment.
-We consider the use of the simplified method appropriate because of the lack of sufficient historical exercise data following the Arrangement.
-The computation of expected volatility was based on the historical volatility of comparable companies from a representative peer group selected based on industry and market capitalization for grants with an expected life of five years or more.
-For grants with an expected life of less than five years, the expected volatility was calculated based on the historical volatility of the shares of our common stock.
+We consider the use of the simplified method appropriate because of the lack of sufficient historical exercise data following the 2017 Merger Agreement between Achieve Life Sciences, Inc. and OncoGenex Pharmaceuticals.
+The computation of expected volatility was calculated based on the historical volatility of the shares of our common stock.
 The risk-free interest rate is based on a U.S. Treasury instrument whose term is consistent with the expected life of the stock options.
 In addition to the assumptions above, as required under ASC 718, management made an estimate of expected forfeitures and is recognizing compensation costs only for those equity awards expected to vest.
 Forfeiture rates are estimated using historical actual forfeiture rates.

 These rates are adjusted on a quarterly basis and any change in compensation expense is recognized in the period of the change.
 We have never paid or declared cash dividends on our common stock and do not expect to pay cash dividends in the foreseeable future.